sugarush/fire-odm/docs/content/general/interpreter.en.md

 pip install ipython
 ```

-From the IPython interpreter one can easily create, find and delete records:
+From the IPython interpreter one can easily create, read, update and delete records:
 ```python
 from sugar_odm import MemoryModel, Model, Field